Cape May, at the southern tip of New Jersey, is one of the world’s most famous birding hotspots!

 Cape May has a treasure of resources at its fingertips, including renowned naturalist-birder Mark Garland, who writes the Birders Question Mark column for Bird Watcher’s Digest.
 Mark will be our local guide throughout the Rendezvous and plans to catch and tag a monarch butterfly for us since it will be monarch migration time.
 In addition to Mark, we’ll have a special presentation by David La Puma and Michael Lanzone on cellular tracking technology used to study birds.
 Richard Crossley, the spunky creator and author of the Crossley ID Guides, will also talk to us about making his books, and you will have the opportunity to buy signed copies.
-Our BWD staffers/guides will be Raymond VanBuskirk, Dawn Hewitt, Wendy Clark, Emily Jones, and Angela Anderson-Beach for this trip.
-Pete Dunne might pop in to say hello as well!
+Our BWD staffers/guides will be Raymond VanBuskirk, Dawn Hewitt, Emily Nichols, and Angela Anderson-Beach for this trip.

 Among the local birding sites we’ll visit are: